NTU-ACLab/NTUAS2023_AirPollutionLab/README.md

-# NTUAS2021_AirPollutionLab
+# NTUAS2023_AirPollutionLab

-A basic note for Raspberry Pi tutorial
+A basic note for Raspberry Pi tutorial (2023 edition)